Simon Townshend

 Music Co-ordinator/Conductor

-Keith Levenson first heard The Who’s Quadrophenia as a teenager living in London with his mother who brought him the album and it “forever changed” his life.
-His mission was someday to be able to see The Who perform live.
-Seven years later he went to Madison Square Garden and witnessed the best concert he would ever see and he pursued a career in music.
-Fast forward to 1994, a conductor friend of Keith’s had to drop out of the Daltrey Sings Townshend summer tour.
-Keith was hired and picked up a baton without ever meeting Daltrey prior to the first rehearsal.
-Keith went on to conduct more symphony tours with Daltrey including the British Rock Symphony and The Wizard of Oz at Lincoln Center, where Daltrey played the Tin Man.
-Keith Levenson has conducted and created arrangements for KISS, Meatloaf, Alice Cooper, Yes, The British Rock Symphony, Peter Frampton, Paul Rodgers, Darlene Love and Nigel Kennedy among many others.
-As a Broadway /National Tour Music Director/Supervisor, Keith has conducted the play Annie with Nell Carter and Sally Struthers, The Best Little Whorehouse in Texas with Ann Margret, Jason Robert Brown’s The Bridges of Madison County, Franco Dragone’s India!, Grease, Peter and Pan with Cathy Rigby and countless others.
-Keith recently co-produced and conducted the 50th anniversary album of The Who’s Tommy which was released in summer 2019.
-As Coordinator and Conductor of The Who Moving On! tour he says, “What a long strange trip it’s been since listening to that vinyl record in my mother’s flat in London!”
+Keith Levenson is delighted to continue his relationship with Roger Daltrey and Pete Townshend having previously been Conductor and Musical Director of the highly acclaimed 2019 Moving On! tour.
+Keith had the honour of conducting Roger’s 1994 Daltrey sings Townshend tour with Roger, Simon Townshend, Billy Nicholls, Zak Starkey and the late John Entwistle.
+Levenson went on to conduct more symphonic tours with Daltrey including the British Rock Symphony and The Wizard of Oz at Lincoln Center, where Daltrey played the Tin Man.
+He conducted and created arrangements for KISS, Meatloaf, Alice Cooper, Yes, Peter Frampton, Paul Rodgers, Darlene Love, Thelma Houston, Gary Burdon, Gary Brooker and Nigel Kennedy among many others.
+As a Broadway /National Tour Music Director/Supervisor, Keith has conducted the play Annie with Nell Carter and Sally Struthers, The Best Little Whorehouse in Texas with Ann Margret, Jason Robert Brown’s The Bridges of Madison County, Franco Dragone’s India!, Grease, Peter and Pan with Cathy Rigby, Dreamworks’ Kung Fu Panda Live and countless others.
+Keith recently co-produced and conducted the 50th anniversary album Roger Daltrey sings The Who’s Tommy which was released in summer 2019.
+Much thanks and gratitude to The NY Philharmonic, The Chicago Symphony, The LA Philharmonic, The Detroit Symphony and The Cleveland Orchestra.
+For Betsy.

 KATIE JACOBY